 The first bite was amazing!
 I enjoyed a slice with the spread.
 I must admit that I was suspicious of all of this until the very end and I was not prepared how good it would be.
 I’ll repeat myself telling you that it t was AMAZING.

-What’s your favourite moment of the week to have banana bread?
+By the way, what’s your favorite moment of the week to have banana bread?

 P.S.
 I was a bit nervous to share my oblivious attitude towards this American classic on Instagram but hey such things happen to other people too.
 If you don’t believe me, check the discussion yourself. 😀